michelepierallini/fishingrod_ws/README.md

 3) Creates the reel module
 4) Implement a DDP-like or, in general, model-based, controller
 -----------------------------------------------------------------------------------------------
--) Retrain the Network with smart observation
+-) Retrain the Network with smart observation and/or implementing a curriculum learning.